-Although possessing an atypical disposition, Estelle came from practical stock, the witches living in thatched huts deep within the thick forests of Romania's Carpathians.
-Initially, in keeping with the wisdom of their custom, she claimed Lester to be her one and only; that their union was etched in the stars and transcended time itself.
-Lester loved all that, as men generally did, but the truth of the matter was more simple: Lester liked bacon and so did Estelle.
-She also liked Japanese samurai movies from the sixties, the black and white ones; Lester had one or two of those in his extensive "classics collection."
+As far as modern relationships went, in particular the one between Lester and Estelle, unspoken terms were spread across the table like cutlery, salt shakers and flower arrangements.
+Estelle figured Lester was paying for the meal, that he owed her that, providing a bare semblance of stability along with the rudiments of collage making supplies, the minimum of what she needed to stave off the anxiety associated with an artistic temperament.
+She didn’t consider this to be a fair trade as she was coerced into the whole thing but in coming from practical stock, the concept was not unfamiliar to her.
+Her genes were shared with a lineage of witches living in thatched huts deep within thick forests of Romania's Carpathians.
+At first, in keeping with the wisdom of their custom, she claimed Lester to be her one and only; that their union was etched in the stars, transcending time itself.
+Lester loved all that, as men generally did, but the truth was more mundane.
+Lester liked bacon and so did Estelle.
+She liked Japanese samurai movies from the sixties, the black and white ones; Lester kept a few of those within his rather extensive "classics collection."
 That was about all they had in common.

 "You have what's called a neurosis, Estelle.
-You could be pulling your hair out follicle by follicle, or biting your fingernails down to their nubbins until they bled, but instead you choose to glue little pieces of paper together.
+You could be pulling your hair out follicle by follicle or biting your fingernails down to their nubbins until they bled, but instead you choose to glue little pieces of paper together.
 Something happened to you as a child.
 You won't tell me what that something was but someday I hope that you will."

-Lester grinned at first then remained silent.
-After a minute, he sputtered, "Well who wouldn’t be cynical?
+“I take that as a compliment, Estelle," he asserted, grinning.
+His grin rapidly faded, as he remained silent, thinking about what she said further; after a minute of thinking further, he sputtered, "Well who wouldn’t be cynical?
 With the note I owe those gangsters?
 Those Romanian SONS of BITCHES!”

-After he betrayed her, Estelle relished "firing Lester up," at least for a while.
-She certainly knew all his sore spots.
-As time went on, she ceased to care and concerned herself only with collage, became single minded in its pursuit, shutting out Lester almost entirely, making silly banter only when necessary.
-On this occasion, however, Estelle sat back in her chair, pursed her lips, and narrowed her large oval eye, affixing them upon Lester's sagging and petulant jowl.
-Her remarkable eyes, placed by nature just above a set of high contoured cheekbones, produced an expression, not kind, that had been described by men as sultry, the look which had attracted Lester to Estelle in the first place.
-He had fancied Estelle to be shrewd and had thought, "She's just the kind of dangerous woman that I like."
+After he betrayed her, Estelle relished any opportunity to "fire Lester up."
+She certainly knew his sore spots.
+She ceased to care in general how he felt and concerned herself with matters of collage making, becoming single minded in the pursuit and thereby shutting Lester out of her mind almost entirely, offering silly banter only when absolutely necessary.
+On this occasion however, Estelle sat back in her chair, pursed her lips, narrowed her large oval eyes, and affixed them on Lester's sagging and petulant jowl.
+These eyes, placed by nature above a set of high contoured cheekbones, produced a somewhat unkind expression, described by men of course as sultry, the very look which attracted Lester to Estelle in the first place.
+He fancied Estelle to be shrewd and thought to himself,

-“I’m still tired of hearing your bullshit, Lester," Estelle whispered under her breath just as she too had whispered over a thousand and one times before.
-Estelle had adapted a "whispering persona," as Lester liked to call it, ever since he took her paintbrush.
-Lester hid her brush in the last bar without ever admitting out loud he had done so; not even admitting that a magic paintbrush existed.
-This enraged Estelle silently.
-They both knew, of course: He knew that she knew.
+“I’m still tired of hearing your bullshit, Lester," Estelle whispered under her breath, as she too had whispered over a thousand, even a thousand and one times before.
+Estelle had adapted a "whispering persona," as Lester liked to call it, ever since he stole her paintbrush.
+Lester hid the brush in the last bar without owning up he had done so; or even once admitting that a magic paintbrush even existed.
+This enraged Estelle to no end, but silently so.
+They both knew, of course: He knew she knew.
 Estelle, as well, never spoke outright of the issue.
 She would never give Lester that satisfaction.

-Eventually Estelle was certain she would get her brush back, and when she did, she also knew more or less, what was going to happen to Lester.
+Estelle was certain she would get her brush back, and knew, when she did, what was going to happen to Lester.
 Lester did not know what was going to happen to him.
-If he had, he may have thought twice about hiding Estelle's paint brush.
+If he had, he might have thought twice before hiding Estelle's paint brush.

 "That dad-gum whispering is driving me bat shit crazy, Estelle, goddammit.
 Can you please bring it down a notch?
 Or just speak in a normal tone?
 You know that makes me feel like I’m starring in Last House on the Left, don't you?
 I can’t remember if there was whispering in that one but you know what I mean.
 You sound like dead children.”

 Estelle never did tone down her whispering.
 It represented one of her few freedoms.
-Collage was another; pouring olive oil over her head a not too distant third.
+Collage was another; pouring olive oil over her head, a not too distant third.

 Estelle had been responsible for the whole thing.